mattfishburn/fastq/README.md

-I profiled the VS C++ implementation; about a quarter of the time is spent checking if the kmer already exists in the hashmap countFromKmer, and about another quarter is  inserting it if it does not.
+I profiled the VS C++ implementation; about a quarter of the time is spent checking if the kmer already exists in the hashmap countFromKmer, and about another quarter is creating the value when it doesn't exist.
 The next optimization I would take is to modify the value allocator for unordered_map to return zero, and just use ++countFromKmer[sub] instead of checking if the key exists along with inserting it if it doesn't (lines 80 - 86).
 This would save a hash